zammad/zammad-documentation/contributing-install-docker.rst

 You can find the image at https://hub.docker.com/r/zammad/zammad/

+You need at least 4 GB of RAM to run the container.

-Run a Docker Container
+Run the Docker Container
 ======================

-Docker run will run a command in a new container, -i attaches stdin and stdout, -t allocates a tty, and we’re using the standard Zammad container.
+Docker run will run a command in a new container, -i attaches stdin and stdout, -t allocates a tty.

 Set vm.max_map_count for Elasticsearch
 --------------------------------------